Kelley’s Battery

 The Story

-The following article tells the background of this important though less-known area of engagement as part of the Battle of Nashville, not only as to the battle between Confederate artillery and Union warships, but also how the site was saved through efforts by the Battle of Nashville Trust (at that time, the Battle of Nashville Preservation Society).
-This article was published by the Civil War Preservation Trust on July 7, 2001.
+The article below was published by the American Battlefield Trust on July 7, 2001, and also tells the background of this important though less-known area of engagement as part of the Battle of Nashville, not only as to the battle between Confederate artillery and Union warships, but also how the site was saved through efforts by the Battle of Nashville Trust/Battle of Nashville Preservation Society.

 “A long-forgotten portion of the Nashville Battlefield has been rescued from development, thanks to the efforts of the Battle of Nashville Preservation Society (BONPS).